adamzr2000/dlt-federation-kubernetes/README.md

 ![Experimental Setup](images/experimental-setup.png)

 The configuration of the simulation:
-- 2 VMs containing the Docker and MicroK8s
+- 2 VMs containing Docker and MicroK8s
 - Both interconnected in bridge mode within KVM
 - Both VMs have access to a blockchain node